backand/docs/docs/scenarios/fbuserinfo/index.md

 1. Add new Field in the users object named **fuid**
 1. Click **Validate & Update** and **Ok** in the dialog

-Now, when a user sign-up to your app using Facebook social provider, you will see the users's fbid in the **users** object.
+Now, when a user signs up to your app using Facebook as a social login provider, you will see the users's FBID in the **users** object.

-### Get Facebook data in Backand code
+### Getting Facebook data in Backand code

-After you have the facebook user id, you should use Graph api to get any data that is available.
+Once you have the Facebook user ID, use the Graph API to access any available Facebook data.

 1. <a href="https://developers.facebook.com/docs/graph-api" target="_blank">The FB Graph API docs</a>
 1. You also would need access token of your app, use this <a href="https://developers.facebook.com/tools/accesstoken/" target="_blank">FB tool</a> to get it.